kubemq-io/docs/docs/tutorials/kubetools.md

   -h, --help                    help for queue
   -t, --queueTransport string   set transport type, grpc or rest (default "grpc")

-Use "kubetools queue [command] --help" for more information about a command.
+Use "Kubemqctl queue [command] --help" for more information about a command.
 ```